Structural Demographic Trends in Employment

-Note from dshort: I've now updated the data for this commentary with the latest numbers from the May Employment Report for April.
+Note from dshort: I've updated this commentary with the latest numbers from Friday's Employment Report for November.

 The Labor Force Participation Rate (LFPR) is a simple computation: You take the Civilian Labor Force (people age 16 and over employed or seeking employment) and divide it by the Civilian Noninstitutional Population (those 16 and over not in the military and or committed to an institution).
 The result is the participation rate expressed as a percent.

 The first chart below splits up the LFPR data since 1948 in two ways: by age and by gender.
 For the former, I chose the 25-64 age cohorts to represent what we traditionally think of as the "productive" (pre-retirement age) work force.
 The BLS has data for ages 16 and over, but across this 64-year time frame college attendance has surged dramatically.
 So I opted for age 25 as the lower boundary to reduce the college-years skew.

 Note the squiggly lines for the productive years and jumbled dots for the older cohorts.
 These result from my use of non-seasonally adjusted data.
 The BLS does have seasonally adjusted data for many cohorts, but not the older ones, so I used the non-adjusted numbers for consistency.

 The next chart eliminates the squiggles with a simple but effective seasonal adjustment suitable for long timeframes, a 12-month moving average.
 I've also added some callouts to quantify the data in 1948 and the present.